 In fact, since I wrote the original draft of this guide, I’ve gotten more strict about limiting rice.
 I just keep seeing examples where it’s the only explanation in my Cronometer record for a pimple I got.

 • Beverages.
 I drink a lot of seltzer water, and that’s been fine for my skin.
-Zero-calorie drink mixes like MiO Vitamins seem to be fine, too.
-And like I said, artificially sweetened protein powders in unsweetened plant milk has been fine (I use almond milk).
+Zero-calorie drink mixes like MiO Vitamins seem to be fine for me, although their artificial sweeteners may not be ideal for gut health.
+Llike I said, artificially sweetened protein powders in unsweetened plant milk have seemed fine (I use almond milk).

 Again, Cheryl’s course Acne Warrior is the best resource I’ve found for acne diet tips.
 It includes a big list of “yes,” “no,” and “sometimes” foods.